CoFlows/CoFlows-CE/README.md

 **CoFlows CE (Community Edition)** is a Containerized Polyglot Runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
 Furthermore, functions written in any of these languages can call each other within the same process with **full interop**.

 As a Containerized Polyglot Runtime, its functionality allows developers to build complex workflows leveraging off great open-source libraries written in various languages.
-The wealth of distributed computing libraries of Java / Scala together with Python's data science tools are all available in order to use the right tool for the right purpose in the same process!
+The wealth of distributed computing libraries of Java / Scala together with Python's data science tools are all available in order to use the right tool for the right purpose within the same process!

-Furthermore, our aim with **CoFlows** is to offer simplicity for **Data Scientists** to quickly build self-contained projects while leveraging off popular tools.
-To this end, once a developer pulls the **CoFlows** image a range of tools are at their disposal as first class citizens of the **CoFlows** ecosystem:
+Furthermore, our aim with **CoFlows** is to offer simplicity for **Data Scientists** in order to quickly build self-contained projects while leveraging off popular tools.
+To this end, once a developer pulls the **CoFlows** image, a range of tools are at their disposal as first class citizens of the **CoFlows** ecosystem:
 * DotNet Core 3.0
 * Python 3.7.4
 * Java 1.8